-DWDM systems are a fundamental element of the current global networks and it is hard to imagine how it was before the systems were introduced, although their history is shorter than… 20 years.
+Although DWDM systems have existed for less than 20 years, they are now a fundamental element of current global networks and it is hard to imagine how these were structured before DWDM systems were introduced.

 - WDM is a system which uses 2 standard wavelengths.
 In most cases 1310 nm and 1550 nm.

 - CWDM is a coarse WDM system which uses 18 wavelengths from 1270 nm to 1610 nm in 20 nm steps.
 This was specified as the ITU-T G.694.2 standard in 2002.

 - DWDM: Dense WDM, uses 48 wavelengths in C-Band and a 100 GHz Grid, and was specified by the ITU-T G.694.1 standard, also in 2002.
 In later extensions to that standard, a 50 GHz grid was established (96 channels) and then other grids.
 At the time of writing the most popular are based on one of these two grids systems.

 DWDM systems are a fundamental element of current global networks and it is hard to imagine how these were structured before these DWDM systems were introduced.
 Although they have existed for less than 20 years, it seems that after the wavelength generated by a laser was stabilized and the optical amplifier was invented, this has been the most significant direction of development.